-EACH PERSON HASWORTH AND DIGNITY - It is imperative that students learn to recognize, understand, and celebrate human differences.
+PERSONAL WORTH AND DIGNITY - It is imperative that students learn to recognize, understand, and celebrate human differences.
 Universities can, and indeed must, help students become open to the differences that surround them.
-Differences such as race, religion, age, gender, culture, physical ability, nationality, and lifestyle are learned best in collegiate settings that are rich with diversity, and they must be learned if the ideals of human worth and dignity are to be advanced.
+Differences such as race, religion, age, gender, culture, physical ability, nationality, and lifestyle are learned best in collegiate settings that are rich with diversity, and these differences must be learned if the ideals of human worth and dignity are to be advanced.

-BIGOTRY CANNOT BE TOLERATED - Hatred or prejudice is inconsistent with the purposes of higher education in a free society.
+FREEDOM FROM BIGOTRY - Hatred or prejudice is inconsistent with the purposes of higher education in a free society.
 So long as bigotry exists in any form in the larger society, it will be an issue on the college campus.
-There must be a commitment by the institution to create conditions where bigotry is forthrightly confronted.
+The University is committed to creating conditions where bigotry is forthrightly confronted.

-RESPONSIBILITY OF STUDENTS - Midwestern State University actively promotes the philosophy that students are responsible for their own lives and learn responsibility when they bear the consequences of their actions and inactions in an environment marked by caring and support.
+STUDENT RESPONSIBILITY - Midwestern State University actively promotes the philosophy that students are responsible for their own lives and that they learn responsibility when they bear the consequences of their actions and inactions in an environment marked by caring and support.